ticketmaster/react-native-ticketmaster-ignite/docs/v4-guide.md

 import { AccountsSdk, RetailSdk } from 'react-native-ticketmaster-ignite';
 ```

-It is advisable you use auth methods from the `useIgnite` hook instead of the `AccountsSdk` module directly for automatic state updates and
+It is advisable you use auth methods from the `useIgnite` hook instead of the `AccountsSdk` module directly for automatic auth state updates and simple use in dep arrays.

 ## eventHeaderType